-Dr Witham graduated from Oxford University and worked in a number of hospitals in the south of England and Australia before discovering the delights of Scotland.
+Dr Witham graduated from Oxford University and worked in a number of hospitals in the south of England and Australia before moving to Scotland.
 He undertook his PhD in Dundee running a randomised controlled trial of exercise training for older chronic heart failure patients, before taking up post as Clinical Lecturer in Ageing and Health in 2003.

 In October 2007, he commenced an NES / CSO Clinician Scientist award, with a duration of 5 years; he completed clinical training in geriatrics and general medicine in late 2009 before taking up post as Clinical Senior Lecturer in Ageing and Health, becoming Clinical Reader in Ageing and Health in July 2013.

-Dr Witham works as an honorary consultant geriatrician with NHS Tayside, supervising acutely admitted older inpatients, general older people’s outpatients and helps to run the Dundee Memory Clinic service.
+Dr Witham works as an honorary consultant geriatrician with NHS Tayside, contributing to community geriatric medicine services, general older people’s outpatients and helps to run the Dundee Memory Clinic service.
 He is a member of the Health Services and Population research Committee (Chief Scientist Office, Scottish Government) and contributes to the Scottish polypharmacy guideline working group.

 Pleiotropic interventions to improve the health of older people:

 Multimorbidity is the norm in older people, but most interventions are tested in younger people without comorbid disease, who take few other medications.
 Conducting trials in typical frail older people is therefore critical if we are to build the evidence base we need to treat older people, and this forms a major focus of work in our department.
 Recent trials have included extensive work on the cardiovascular effects of vitamin D in different populations, the effects of exercise training in older heart failure patients, interventions for muscle weakness in older people, and a large, ongoing trial of bicarbonate for older patients with advanced CKD.